Massachusetts Laws and Incentives

 • Comply with state emission reduction requirements;

-• Meet existing EV and EV charging station deployment benchmarks;
+• Meet existing EV and EV charger deployment benchmarks;

 • Facilitate ending the sale of non-zero emission vehicles by December 31, 2035; and,

-• Advance the accessibility and affordability of EV charging stations.
+• Advance the accessibility and affordability of EV chargers.

 The deployment plan must also assess: